kylefmohr/pysky/README.md

 * Rate limit monitoring
 * Image upload helpers: automatically submit aspect ratio and resize images, as needed, to stay under the size limit

 These are features that I needed for other Bluesky projects, and I broke off the library code into this project.
+This is a Bluesky library designed for common Bluesky use cases and not a general purpose atproto library such as [MarshalX/atproto](https://github.com/MarshalX/atproto).

 ## Installation / Setup